 Fairway Market is a local grocery chain founded by a Cantonese-speaking family few decades ago.
 It now has about 10 stores in the Greater Victoria area.
 The Quadra and Shelbourne locations are found to have more Chinese-friendly groceries.

 Besides these two, one can also find bulk size Asian grocery items in the Real Canadian Wholesale Club in Esquimalt (still within Greater Victoria).
+And of course there are more than just one Asian grocery store in Chinatown.

 There are also at least 2 Japanese grocery stores in Victoria.
 One is Fujiya on Shelbourne and the other is at the corner of Yates and Quadra.
 There are Korean grocery stores as well.

-Recently, I got a 10kg bag of Thai jasmine rice from Costco for $20.
+A year or so ago, I got a 10kg bag of Thai jasmine rice from Costco for $20.
 A 20-lb size of 阿姐靚米 can be found in Fairway for anywhere between $23 to $30.
 There are also rice from Taiwan and Japan as well as Korea.

 As for eateries, most of the Chinese restaurants are geared towards American Chinese style but there are more authentic dishes on the menu now.
 A few to note are Cozy Place & Wah Lai Yuen in Chinatown and Halibut House near uptown.
 All these owners speak Cantonese.